 In late April, Everytown’s director, Mark Glaze, announced he would resign.
 This was not necessarily a bad thing for Everytown.
 John Feinblatt, who served as Mayor Bloomberg’s chief aide in the New York City government to promote the anti-gun agenda, replaced Glaze.
 Feinblatt might have Bloomberg’s trust and confidence in a way Glaze never did, and so could be a more effective manager of the Bloomberg lobby.

-Danger in Dollars It is very unlikely that Bloomberg’s Everytown will ever develop a significant grassroots base.
+It is very unlikely that Bloomberg’s Everytown will ever develop a significant grassroots base.
 A lot of other anti-gun groups have tried to build grassroots in the past, and they had very little success.

 However, these anti-gun groups have never needed grassroots to get their message out.
 Much of the traditional media has been willing to act as public relations firms for gun-ban organizations, producing biased articles and stories that uncritically repeat the gun-ban talking points.
 The massive media coverage of Bloomberg’s Everytown has been in the same vein.